Hexbug: History

 Some products of HEXBUG have been sold abroad, such as in Japan by toymaker Bandai.
 The packaging in these international versions differs slightly, as the HEXBUG logo is blue instead of its signature orange and grey appearance, but the products still retain their signature hexagonal packaging.

-Various product lines have been sold under the HEXBUG name, such as the nano, BattleBots, Micro Titans, HEXMODS, JunkBots, and MoBots series.
+Various product lines have been sold under the HEXBUG name, such as the nano, BattleBots, Micro Titans, Mechanicals, HEXMODS, JunkBots, and MoBots series.
 Additionally, separate products, such as cat toys and board games have been released.

 Products

+Note that the listed HEXBUGs do not include every model ever released, just some of the more important ones.

 Original

 The Original HEXBUG model is a toy that reacts to loud sounds and pressure on its antennae and scurries around the room.
 Designed after a beetle, it was available in five different shapes and colors: Alpha (orange), Bravo (green), Charlie (blue), Delta (yellow), and Echo (red).
 The toy debuted in 2007 at RadioShack stores.
 A similar redesign would be introduced later, fittingly called the "Beetle".